Callum-OP/Video-Pose-Finder/README.md

 # How to run

+If you want to test out the online version just go to: https://callum-op.github.io/Video-Pose-Finder/

-To set up dependencies, assuming you have node installed, use: npm install
+For the local version, you will need to set up dependencies, assuming you have node installed, use: npm install

 Then to run use: npm run dev